 I threw that damn cat in his carrier and floored it to the vet’s office.
 I’d just gotten out of the shower, it was 9pm, and I had soaking wet hair and was wearing my pajamas.
 Whatever.
 He wasn’t getting this sucker out!!

-Dr. Johnson was the vet at the clinic tonight.
+Dr. J was the vet at the clinic tonight.
 He explained that luckily, only one side had come undone.
 I told him exactly how it had happened.
 Apparently my cat has amazing glutes, and he’s been popping those suckers off.
 That’s why the only one that stayed with any success was the one that had wiggle room!
-Dr. Johnson numbed Shadow up and gave him something to make him a bit woozy (but not full sedation) and stitched the Tomcat cath back to him.
+Dr. J numbed Shadow up and gave him something to make him a bit woozy (but not full sedation) and stitched the Tomcat cath back to him.
 This time, he used half-inch stitches and gave them some slack.
 He showed me that the catheter had room to pulse in and out of Shadow while he strains.
 He also recommended that after I wipe Shadow’s bum down, that I put some diaper rash ointment on it to help protect it from the urine.
 I’m a damn mom and this is my baby.

 I can tell you one thing.
 Since we know how he’s getting the caths out now, he’s going back to the smaller cone.
-No sense torturing him with this giant monstrosity when the 12.5 is perfectly fine for keeping the cath in (as evidenced by how he kept the slack one Dr. Sykes inserted for 2 weeks without issue).
+No sense torturing him with this giant monstrosity when the 12.5 is perfectly fine for keeping the cath in (as evidenced by how he kept the slack one Dr. S inserted for 2 weeks without issue).
 At least now he can turn around in bed without banging his head on all 4 walls of the crate.